-- Students should refer to the academic calendar & check their University emails on a regular basis to keep up-to-date on the due dates for payment & de-registration. - If a student withdraws from the University before the last day of the first week of classes, 100% of tuition and fees will be refunded (this does not include the non-refundable enrollment deposit). - If the student withdraws before the last day of the second week of classes, 50% of tuition and fees will be refunded (this does not include the non-refundable enrollment deposit). - After the end of the second week, the student is liable for the tuition and fees in full, therefore no refunds of tuition and fees will be processed. - Other fees and charges are applicable for both UG and IEP courses.
-Students are responsible for the cost of their textbooks and other course materials and supplies. - Government scholarship students are subject to the PUC scholarship rules and regulations. - Siblings attending AUK may be eligible for a tuition fee discount-contact the AUK Office of Finance for further information. - Fees and charges are payable in the AUK Office of Finance located on the first floor of the administration building, and payable through the online payment gateway.

-AUK accepts the following methods of payments:
+- 1. Students should refer to the Academic Calendar & check their University emails on a regular basis to keep up-to-date on the due dates for payment & de-registration. - 2.
+If a student withdraws from the university before the last day of the first week of classes, 100% of tuition and fees will be refunded (this does not include the non-refundable enrollment deposit).
+If the student withdraws before the last day of the second week of classes, 50% of tuition and fees will be refunded (this does not include the non-refundable enrollment deposit).
+After the end of the second week, the student is liable for the tuition and fees in full, therefore no refunds of tuition and fees will be processed. - 3.
+Library fines are determined and administered by the library director. - 4.
+Other fees and charges are applicable for both UG and IEP courses.
+Students are responsible for the cost of their textbooks and other course materials and supplies. - 5.
+Government scholarship students are subject to the PUC scholarship rules and regulations. - 6.
+Siblings attending AUK may be eligible for a tuition fee discount contact the AUK Finance Department for further information. - 7.
+Fees and charges are payable in the AUK Finance Department located on the first floor of the Administration Building. - 8.
+AUK accepts the following methods of payments: - a.
+Checks - b.
+Credit Cards - c.
+Debit Cards - d.
+Cash - e.
+Payment gateway through AUK Self-Service

-- Checks

-- Credit Cards

-- Debit Cards

-- Cash

-- Payment through AUK Self-Service